sandidas/NextJs13-Auth/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+- How do I calculate the tax if most of my purchases and sales are in US dollars?

+- From the last date up to what date should bill information be provided?
+For example, 01'September to 30th September.

+- Can all my invoices be merged and submitted?
+For example, my entire monthly sale is 50,000 INR

+- How do I attach my paid salary to my purchased service/product and submit it?

+- How do I mention some of my purchased services with the GST invoice?

+- I use Payment Gateway (Stripe).
+And Stripe deducts GST and then transfers the money to my bank account.
+Do I have to mention the already GST-paid invoice?